Sunday, June 25 to Friday, June 30, 2017

 When and where is it held?

-The 2011 Camp will be June 26 to July 1, at Graves’ Mountain Lodge on the Rose River in Syria, Virginia, next to Shenandoah National Park.
+The 2017 Camp will be June 25 to June 30 at Graves’ Mountain Lodge on the Rose River in Syria, Virginia, next to Shenandoah National Park.
 The Lodge, a full-service mountain resort that’s been in the same family since the 1750’s, provides our accommodations and all meals.
-Campers share bedrooms with private baths and eat the same delicious home-cooked meals that the Lodge serves all its guests.
+Each camper and their roommate share a private bedroom and bath, and eat the same delicious home-cooked meals that the Lodge serves all its guests.

 For additional information on the Lodge, go to www.gravesmountain.com.